Trump's proposed executive order would have authorized the National Guard to seize voting machines - ExBulletin

 Trump’s proposed executive order would have authorized the National Guard to seize voting machines

-A draft executive order prepared for then-President Donald Trump and obtained by Politico on Friday would have authorized the Secretary of Defense to send National Guard troops to seize voting machines across the country in the weeks following the 2020 elections.
+A draft executive order prepared for former President Donald Trump and obtained by Politicow on Friday authorized the Secretary of Defense to send National Guard troops to seize voting machines across the country in the weeks following the 2020 election.

-The order, which was never signed by Trump, would also have appointed a special counsel “to initiate all criminal and civil prosecutions, if any, based on the evidence collected”, and calls on the Secretary of Defense to publish an evaluation 60 days after the start of the action. , which would have been nice after Trump left on January 20, 2021.
+Theorder, which was never signed by Trump, also reportedly appointed a special counsel “to initiate all criminal and civil proceedings, as appropriate based on the evidence gathered,” and instructs the Secretary of Defense to release an assessment 60 days after the action began, which would have been long after Trump planned to leave office on Jan.
+20

 The Politico article includes a facsimile of the full order, but does not say how the news agency obtained the document or whose property it was.